nickp60/micom-snakemake/README.md

 ## Step 0: Checking taxonomic coverage

 First, run the workflow with the `--dry-run` flag to prevent snakemake from submitting any jobs.
 This will run the logic to match up the taxa you provided with those present in the pre-formated AGORA model.
 Genera not able to matched will be written to `unmatchable_genera.csv` in your output directory.
 In cases of naming mismatches, create a csv file containing your and AGORA's genus names as columns `A` and `B`, and supply in the next step.
+The resulting file "postQC_abundances.csv" in the output directory can be used directly by the workflow

 ```
-snakemake --config stage=tradeoff  abundances=$PWD/results/annotate/batch1_abundances_renamed.csv agora=$PWD/agora201_refseq216_species_1.qza medium=$PWD/western_diet_gut_agora.qza taxrank=species             cutoff=.0001 --directory $PWD/results/  --dry-run
+ python workflow/scripts/check_model_coverage.py --abundances $PWD/results/annotate/batch1_abundances_renamed.csv --agora ./agora201_refseq216_species_1.qza --outdir results/annotate/QC/

 ```

 ## Step 1: Identifying an optimal tradeoff